 For the first year, we depict here each of the major components of the UF Online financial model in the charts that follow in detail: revenue, expenses, carry forward and lastly, student fee revenues.
-This past year saw rising costs as we invested in academic expansion but also significantly in marketing including a national ad campaign, an instate awareness campaign, the launch of Finish@UF, and the development of an inhouse communications and marketing team.
+This past year saw rising costs as we invested in academic expansion but also significantly in marketing including a national ad campaign, an instate-awareness campaign, the launch of Finish@UF and the build of an in-house communications and marketing team.
 During this final transition phase from a large Online Program Management company, UF Online utilized carry forward funds to mitigate uncertainty while ramping up in-house functions.
 Balances were held in reserve in this manner to ensure a smooth and invisible transition for all of our students, staff, and faculty during CY16 and CY17 while not jeopardizing current services and allowing for a considerable expansion of services.
 Going forward, UF Online will no longer utilize the carry forward method to this extent, opting instead to maximize the investment toward our academic core by fueling all seven dimensions of the UF Online program.
-Presented below are revenues and expenses from fiscal years 2016 and 2017.
+Presented below are revenues and expenses from fiscal year FY 2016 and FY 2017.